I hate to be the bearer of bad news, but there are no extravagant schemes or methods for earning more money in executive protection.

 This is not arrogance; this is confidence.
 Clients may not always enjoy paying for services rendered, but they appreciate knowing they are getting good value for the money they spend on personal protection.
 When you know your value and stick to your guns, you send a message to your client that your services are worth every penny of what you are charging.

 Another reason for standing firm is that when you agree to accept less for your services, you are telling your client you are desperate.
 The problem with being desperate is that it indicates no one else would want to hire you.
 This is a wrong message to send to a client who is counting on you to keep them safe.
 It’s a little bit like shopping for a bullet-resistant vest, and the shopkeeper is uncompromising on his price for the first three you look at, but on the fourth nearly identical vest he is more than willing to bargain.
 Anyone who values their life would not pay for the fourth vest.
 And you would probably not wear it even if the shopkeeper was giving it away for free.

 The way to fix this problem is to do a fair market analysis and price your services accurately for the market you are in.
 Write up a solid business plan that explains why you are worth the rates you charge and include honest appraisals of your services compared with the competition within your market.

 Bring value to your client and be prepared to explain why you have priced your services as they are.
 Try not to be offended when they ask you to justify your fees.
 This is your chance to shine and let them know what they are getting for their money.

-List the certifications and training course you have attended.
+List the certifications and training courses you have attended.
 Explain how you’re EMT certifications, language skills, marksmanship training, and other acumen benefits them.
-Once you determined the fair price for your services, stand firm and show your client that you are worth the investment.
+Once you know your value and have determined the fair price for your services, stand firm and show your client that you are worth the investment.
 It might mean you lose a potential client or two in your journey.
 But in the long run, you will make up the difference by holding firm with the confidence that your pricing is both fair and in synch with your talents.